LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 On the Low Tech Magazine website, they have a simple Archive page with all articles that they have published.
 I simply found all the ones in the book and downloaded them to my local machine.

-I used `wget` for this task, the commandline itself I stole from [Tyler Smith](https://tinkerlog.dev/journal/downloading-a-webpage-and-all-of-its-assets-with-wget):
+I used `wget` for this task, the command line itself I stole from [Tyler Smith](https://tinkerlog.dev/journal/downloading-a-webpage-and-all-of-its-assets-with-wget):

 ```bash
 wget --page-requisites --convert-links --span-hosts --no-directories https://www.example.com